Getting Started with Access Lists | Teleport

 requester role in order to

 be granted the access described in this list.
-If the user loses this role later, they will no be granted the
+If the user loses this role later, they will not be granted the

 Finally, click "Create Access List" at the bottom of the page.